101 – Algoma University

 About Algoma University

-Education on the Algoma University campus has a long and rich history.
-Our origin dates back to 1873 with the establishment of Shingwauk Hall, a school for First Nations’ children.
-Algoma moved to the site in 1971 as an affiliate of Laurentian University, and we’ve remained there to this day.
+Education on our campus has a long and rich history.
+Our origin dates back to 1873, with the establishment of Shingwauk Hall, a school for First Nations’ children.
+Algoma moved to this site in 1971 as an affiliate of Laurentian University, and we have remained there to this day.

 We are proud of our strong partnership with Indigenous communities and our long-standing relationship with the Shingwauk Education Trust.
 Our university offers unique programs on Anishinaabe (Ojibwe) culture, history and language, including the province’s only Bachelor of Arts program in the Ojibwe language.
 Our original building, Shingwauk Hall, overlooking the St. Mary’s River, is one of the oldest landmarks in Sault Ste.
-Marie, Ontario, Canada.
+Marie.

 Our commitment to putting students first reaches into the classroom and beyond.
 Our professors encourage interaction, discussion and independent thought in the classroom.
 Our faculty are known for open-door policies that ensure you obtain the support, guidance and mentoring you need, even when class is over.

 - Option 1: Dormitory residence – single room and shared bathroom with 1 other student.
 Meal plan is required.

-- Option 2: Townhouse residence – 5 bedrooms, 2 bathrooms and shared living and kitchen area.
+- Option 2: Townhouse residence – 5 bedrooms, 2 bathrooms with shared living and kitchen area.
 Meal plan is optional.

 Admission Entry Points